 Off to the airport.
 Morena would be arriving soon.

 And arrive she did, smiling and chipper as usual.

 We got a taxi to our hotel (the villa, presumably, being occupied by a stag party or something by this point) and quickly learned our first lesson about the real island lifestyle: taxi drivers in Tenerife are insane.

-“¡Me cago en su puta madre!” screamed ours, as she navigated a roundabout.
+“¡Me cago en su puta madre!” screamed ours, as she navigated a roundabout at breakneck speed.